doates625/QuatCpp/README.md

 Written by Dan Oates (WPI Class of 2020)

 ### Description
 This library adds quaternions to LinearCpp.
-The Quat class inherits from Vector<4> and has public fields for its w-, x-, y-, and z-components.
+The Quat class inherits from Vector<4> and has public fields for its w, x, y, and z components.
 Like LinearCpp, Quat operations are implemented with polymorphic expression classes to eliminate redundant copying and increase speed.

 ### API Summary
 #### Quat Class